kushaniperera/Blog/pages/Weekly Sync-Up.md

 - Thu, 27-10-2022
 	- Cite primary sources when using things from survey papers
 	- DONE Start with the Wassom book
-	- TODO work on a demo to make Ethical implications of PAR clear Started on it last week
+	- DONE work on a demo to make Ethical implications of PAR clear Started on it last week
 	- Bring him (printed) papers when I'm not sure if the paper is relevant or not
 	- DONE might need to re-write the summary for [[Koelle, Ananthanarayan & Boll 2020]]